Maurrassisme: A major influence on the first half of the 20th century

 The Maurrassist synthesis would develop into a school of thought in France, and indeed extend beyond French borders.
 Within France, Maurrassisme became a major influence in intellectual and student circles (in law and medical departments, etc.) in the 1910s and 1920s, reaching a peak in 1926 before the pope's condemnation.
 By way of example, the Maurrassist current had its attraction to the most diverse personalities, "from Bernanos to Jacques Lacan, from T.S.
 Eliot to Georges Dumézil, from Jacques Maritain to Jacques Laurent, from Thierry Maulnier to Gustave Thibon, up to de Gaulle".

-Maurrassisme was a particular source of inspiration for the Révolution nationale of the Vichy regime of 1940–1941, the regime de Antonio Salazar in Portugal and of Francisco Franco in Spain.
+Maurrassisme was a particular source of inspiration for the Révolution nationale of the Vichy regime of 1940–1941, the regime of Antonio Salazar in Portugal and of Francisco Franco in Spain.

-The links of Maurrassisme with the regimes of Pétain, Franco and Salazar, the important role of antisemitism among Maurrassist activists, and the positions of certain Maurrassists at the time of the Second World War led to the discrediting of this current of thought, whose supporters had dwindled to a tiny minority in 1945.
-In France, its posterity can mainly be traced to the groups of officers opposed to the decolonization of Indochina and Algeria.